 Obunmee gets its name from the Vietnamese word for bread—Ổ Bánh mì (pronounced “O bun mee”).
 Hidden away in one of Pyrmont's heritage terraces, here the range of fillings is a little broader with lemongrass pork and a "veggie delight" option on the menu alongside traditional pork.
 The real MVP?
 Go for the chicken schnitzel banh mi—a neat mashup of spicy chilli mayo and pate with crispy chicken schnitzel and a punch of fresh carrot, cucumber, apple, and coriander.

 In the mood for something more coastal?
-Check out our list of Sydney's best fish and chips.
+Check out Sydney's best fish and chips.